Can You Appeal a Verdict in an Injury Case?

 Contact a New York Personal Injury Lawyer

 If the verdict went against you in your trial, it is essential that you choose a lawyer experienced in arguing cases before the appellate court.
-Since time is of the essence when filing, contact a New York City personal injury lawyer at Douglas and London today.
+Since time is of the essence when filing, contact a New York City personal injury lawyer at Douglas & London today.
 Arrange a free consultation via text, phone, or email, or submit our online form to schedule an appointment.
 We will evaluate your case and determine whether your appeal may prove successful.
 Hablamos Español.